alliedcode/passkeys-rails/README.md

 As it may not be possible to acess Passkey functionality in mobile simulators, this endpoint may be called to register a username while bypassing the normal challenge/response sequence.

-This endpoint only responds if DEBUG_LOGIN_REGEX is set in the server environment.
+This endpoint only responds if `DEBUG_LOGIN_REGEX` is set in the server environment.
 It is **very insecure to set this variable in a production environment** as it bypasses all Passkey checks.
 It is only intended to be used during mobile application development.

 To use this endpoint:

-1. Set DEBUG_LOGIN_REGEX to a regex that matches any username you want to use during development - for example `^test(-\d+)?$` will match `test`, `test-1`, `test-123`, etc.
+1. Set `DEBUG_LOGIN_REGEX` to a regex that matches any username you want to use during development - for example `^test(-\d+)?$` will match `test`, `test-1`, `test-123`, etc.

-1. In the mobile application, call this endpoint in stead of the /passkeys/challenge and /passkeys/register.
-The response is identicial to that of /passkeys/register.
+1. In the mobile application, call this endpoint in stead of the `/passkeys/challenge` and `/passkeys/register`.
+The response is identicial to that of `/passkeys/register`.

-1. Use the response as if it was from /passkeys/register.
+1. Use the response as if it was from `/passkeys/register`.

-If you supply a username that doesn't match the DEBUG_LOGIN_REGEX, the endpoint will respond with an error.
+If you supply a username that doesn't match the `DEBUG_LOGIN_REGEX`, the endpoint will respond with an error.

 Supply the following JSON structure: